LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 >**[Sitemaps](https://github.com/LibraryOfCongress/data-exploration/blob/master/Sitemap.ipynb)**

-Describes Sitemaps and how to get information about the frequency of updates.
+Describes Sitemaps and how to get information about the frequency of page updates.

-**Background knowledge:** None, but understanding the basics of [Sitemaps](https://www.sitemaps.org/) and [how the protocol works](https://www.sitemaps.org/protocol.html) is recommended
+**Background knowledge:** None, but understanding the basics of [Sitemaps](https://www.sitemaps.org/) and [how the formatting works](https://www.sitemaps.org/protocol.html) is recommended

 **Applications:**
 * Determining how often collections or parts of the website are updated